randomtask2000/terraform-codebuild-ec2-instance/README.md

 Unfold `Additional configuration` and edit any of the environment variables.
 Set the `DESTROY` variable to `true` if you would like to run a build cycle that destroys your infrastructure. ![Advanced Build Overrides in AWS CodeBuild and build environment settings](images/IMG_0265.png)

+Press `Start Builds.

+# And Bob's your uncle
 You're done and have fun!